naugehyde/bt-sensors-plugin-sk/README.md

 ## KNOWN ISSUES

-### Problems saving the configuration after installing plugin for first time

-Your device config after you've saved it will appear to be "missing" after restarting.
-It's in fact saved in the plugin config directory.
-All you have to do is Submit the main configuration then enable and optionally disable Debug.
-This, believe it or not, ensures that the config is marked as enabled.
-You should see your data now and upon restart.

 ### Connected Devices on Raspberry Pi platform (4/4b/5/CM400/CM500)

 Onboard Raspberry Pi WiFi can cause interference with the onboard Bluetooth resulting in lost connections to GATT connected devices (Renogy, JBD, etc. )